rohitsainier/TTSIndicF5/API_README.md

 ```

 ### `DELETE /api/prompts/{prompt_key}`
-Delete a voice prompt from the server.
+Delete a reference prompt from the server.

 **Response:**
 ```json